victorcastro/docs/docs/conversation/conversation-optin.md

 #### Opt-Out Request

-Below is an example to register an Opt-Out event.
+Below you can find an example to register an Opt-Out event.

 Conversation API POST ``optouts:register``